Getting Started with Windows Forms Syntax Editor

 Assembly deployment

-Refer to the Control Dependencies section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.
+Refer to the Control Dependencies section for the list of assemblies or the NuGet package details that must be referenced to use the control in any application.

 Adding EditControl via designer